Predictability of subluminal and superluminal wave equations: Uniqueness properties of the initial value problem for quasilinear wave equations

 \subsection{Introduction}

 In this section we consider a quasilinear wave equation of the form

-where $u : \R^{d+1} \supseteq U \to \R$, $g$ is a smooth Lorentz metric valued function,\footnote{All the results presented in this section generalise literally unchanged to the setting of Section \ref{general}, where one does not assume that $g$ in \eqref{QuasilinearEq} is a Lorentz metric valued function, but one restricts consideration to \emph{hyperbolic solutions}, i.e., solutions of \eqref{QuasilinearEq} for which $g$ \emph{is} Lorentz metric valued.} $F$ is smooth with $F(0,0) =0$, and the coordinates used for defining \eqref{QuasilinearEq} are the canonical coordinates $x^\mu$ on $\R^{d+1}$.
+where $u : \R^{d+1} \supseteq U \to \R$, $g$ is a smooth Lorentz metric valued function,\footnote{All the results presented in this section generalise literally unchanged to the setting of Section \ref{general}, where one does not assume that $g$ in \eqref{QuasilinearEq} is a Lorentz metric valued function, but one restricts consideration to \emph{hyperbolic solutions}, i.e., solutions of \eqref{QuasilinearEq} for which $g$ \emph{is} Lorentz metric valued.
+The only slight modification necessary is for the proof of the local existence result, Theorem \ref{ThmEx}.
+Here one can for example cut off the principal symbol of the quasilinear equation in the fashion of Remark \ref{RemCutOff} to create a quasilinear wave equation and then apply the local existence result for quasilinear wave equations to show local existence of hyperbolic solutions for quasilinear equations with hyperbolic initial data.} $F$ is smooth with $F(0,0) =0$, and the coordinates used for defining \eqref{QuasilinearEq} are the canonical coordinates $x^\mu$ on $\R^{d+1}$.